 Any added test specs (files) will show up on the Cypress dashboard when we run the command to execute tests.
 Select the actual test and watch Cypress execute it.

-The dashboard shows that test execution was successful and we were able to get all our todo items.
+The dashboard shows that test execution was successful and we were able to get all our users from the sample array.
 Cypress runs in a browser by default, so we can further verify all the elements that were returned from the test.

 From the left side of the screen, click the last assertion that shows the returned arrays.
 This prints the output to the console.
 You can then right-click on the inspect element on the same window to open the browser developer tools.
 Click the Console tab to display the array of items that we are asserting in our test.
 There is a reason to celebrate, because we can verify that our API and our tests are working correctly.